ericmaustin/layermake/README.md

+  --profile TEXT                  AWS profile to use -d, --description TEXT          description of the layer -v, --verbose                   verbose output
+  -q, --quiet                         quiet output.
+Only display errors and warnings.
+Turn off animations.
+  --no-publish                    do not publish the layer, only bundle.
+  --no-zip                        do not publish the layer, and do not zip the bundled layer.
-  --profile TEXT                  AWS profile to use -d, --description TEXT          description of the layer -v, --verbose                   verbose output --dockerfile TEXT               use the provided dockerfile for bundling -o, --output TEXT               target output directory  [default: layer] -w, --workdir TEXT              workdir used when bundling inside the container  [default: /opt]
+  --dockerfile TEXT               use the provided dockerfile for bundling -o, --output TEXT               target output directory  [default: layer] -w, --workdir TEXT              workdir used when bundling inside the container  [default: /opt]